-- 1. For Audit Periods starting before the Effective Date defined in Section 1.2.1 of the first version of these Requirements, "WebTrust for CAs v2.2.2 or newer"; or - 2.
-For Audit Periods starting after the Effective Date defined in Section 1.2.1 of the first version of these Requirements, "WebTrust for CAs v2.2.2 or newer" AND "WebTrust for S/MIME Baseline Requirements v1.0.0 or newer"; or - "ETSI EN 319TS 119 411-16 v1.31.1 or newer" or "ETSI EN 319 411-2 v2.4.1 or newer", which includes normative references to ETSI EN 319 401-, ETSI EN 319 411-1 and ETSI EN 319 411-2 (the latest version of the referenced ETSI documents should be applied) AND this document;); or - 4.
+- 1. For Audit Periods starting before the Effective Date defined in Section 1.2.1 of the first version of these Requirements, "WebTrust for CAs v2.2.2 or newer"; or - For Audit Periods starting after the Effective Date defined in Section 1.2.1 of the first version of these Requirements, "WebTrust for CAs v2.2.2 or newer" AND "WebTrust for S/MIME Baseline Requirements v1.0.0 or newer"; or - 3.
+ETSI TS 119 411-6 v1.1.1 or newer, which includes normative references to ETSI EN 319 401, ETSI EN 319 411-1 and ETSI EN 319 411-2 (the latest version of the referenced ETSI documents should be applied); or - 4.
 If a Government CA is required by its Certificate Policy to use a different internal audit scheme, it MAY use such scheme provided that the audit either - a. encompasses all requirements of one of the above schemes; or - b. consists of comparable criteria that are available for public review.
 Whichever scheme is chosen, it SHALL incorporate periodic monitoring and/or accountability procedures to ensure that its audits continue to be conducted in accordance with the requirements of the scheme.